Variable Speed DrivesOne of the most effective energy saving tools

-The advanced versions, which can operate with several MW of power, are used for more precise speed and torque control.
-They can also be connected to a number of control functions as well as being linked to a computer network to provide useful up-to-the-minute operating data.
+Variable speed drives come in various designs and can be used to control a fan or pump.
+Smaller VSDs (under 15kW) can be standalone devices installed between the electrical mains supply and the motor unit.
+Advanced versions which operate with several MW of power are used for more precise speeds and torque control.
+They can also be connected to several control functions and linked to a computer network to provide useful, up-to-the-minute operating data.

 - More precise control of speed, pressure, flow and temperature